sushiroll4093/clone/Quick-Start.md

 Canvas Dependencies
 ---------

 Once you have installed Bundler, Ruby Gems, configured your *GEM_HOME*, **please navigate to the Canvas application root**, where you can install all of the Canvas dependencies using Bundler.
-Since we are using SQLite for this Quick Start and don't want to require you to bother with installing and configuring MySQL or Postgres (for that, please see [[Production Start]]), we'll need to tell bundler to ignore them.
+Since we are using PostgreSQL for this Quick Start and don't want to require you to bother with installing and configuring MySQL, we'll need to tell bundler to ignore it.

 ```
 ~$ cd canvas
-~/canvas$ $GEM_HOME/bin/bundle install --without postgres mysql
+~/canvas$ $GEM_HOME/bin/bundle install --without mysql
 ```

 If there is a warning about libcurl being missing (Seen on Ubuntu 11.04) run the following, then the above command again.